Documentation for Deptle Terminal.

 • E0500on_tick has the wrong signature.
 Use (self, tick) or (self, tick, sys).

-• E0501on_bar is no longer supported; rename it to on_tick and configure bars in the UI.
+• E0501on_bar is not supported; rename it to on_tick and configure bars in the Optimizer.

 • E0504 — a field name uses the reserved deptle_bar_ prefix.